MatPerin/CoinsDetectionIdentification/README.md

-# CoinsDetectionIdentification
+# Coins Detection and Identification
 Final Project for the CV course: Identify and detect euro coins in a scene

-# Coins Detection and Identification
-Objective of the program
+# Objective of the program

 The program should be able to detect the euro coins in a scene and recognize their face value.
 The program should deal, therefore, with the problem of detection and, after that, identification.

-Step 1: Coins Detection
+# Step 1: Coins Detection

 The first step of dealing with the problem is the detection of coins in the scene.
 In this step the value of the coin is not important, we are only interest in identifying what is very likely to be a